dcf21/pi-gazing/src/initialisation/README.md

-This directory contains the SQL schema used by the Pi Gazing archival database.

-You must set up the required MySQL user account and database before you can use any other python scripts in our repository.
+This directory contains scripts to install Pi Gazing, including its software dependencies and the MySQL database that it uses to store observations.

-Run the script `main.sh` to do this.
-You will need to enter your MySQL root password, and then both the user account and the database will be set up from scratch.
+Run the script `install.sh` to install the Pi Gazing software and all of its dependencies.
+This will also set up an Apache webserver to host the PiGazing web interface.

-By default, the user name, database name, user name, and password are all `pigazing`.
+Run the script `flushDatabase.py` to clear out all observations and observatories from the Pi Gazing database.